 The color of Jabal Maqla’s top is so distinct that the British explorer John Philby made a point of mentioning “the basalt pyramid of Maqla” when he traveled through the area.
 Basalt is a dark, igneous rock formed from volcanic activity.

 The darkest spot is at the top of Jabal Maqla, which is within a broader black streak that is a bit less dark.
 The less darkened portion is below the top and continues along the ridges, extending about a half-mile to the northwest to another peak.

 The darkened rock also encircles the plain that is in front of the mountain, giving it an appearance that is similar to an arena.
 The rest of the mountain is brown and grey.

-Some proponents of Jabal Maqla as Mount Sinai believe that the blackened top is evidence of the miracle described in Exodus 19:18:
+Some proponents of Jabal Maqla as Mount Sinai believe that the blackened peak is evidence of the miracle described in Exodus 19:18: